Skip to main content

 Our mission

-Founded 40 years ago, the Alzheimer Society of Manitoba exists so that all Manitobans affected by dementia receive the help they need today and have hope for the future.
+Founded over 40 years ago, the Alzheimer Society of Manitoba exists so that all Manitobans affected by dementia receive the help they need today and have hope for the future.
+Over the years, the Society has remained deeply committed to supporting individuals and families through every stage of their dementia journey.
+Moreover, our mission continues to advocate for awareness, education, and compassionate care across the province.

 Our dream

-• People with dementia and their care partners have a voice.
+• Many People living with dementia and their care partners have a voice.

-• People with dementia feel safe, accepted, respected and supported to thrive throughout their journey.
+• People living with dementia feel safe, accepted, respected and supported to thrive throughout their journey.

-• Care partners have meaningful support when they need it.
+• Most importantly, care partners have meaningful support when they need it.

-• People with dementia and their care partners have the tools and resources to take their next steps with confidence.
+• Everyone living with dementia and their care partners have the tools and resources to take their next steps with confidence.

 • Manitobans actively engage with people with dementia and welcome them into all aspects of community life.